Convex Analytic Method Revisited: Further Optimality Results and Performance of Deterministic Policies in Average Cost Stochastic Control: Optimality of Deterministic Stationary Policies

 In general, establishing conditions for the existence of a solution to ACOI is an unfinished problem.
-Our findings through the convex analytic method, through the duality analysis below, provides further conditions.
+Our findings reported earlier through the convex analytic method, via a duality analysis, may provide further conditions.
 One may express the linear program

 as an infinite dimensional linear program, present its convex dual formulation and arrive at the ACOI.
-This then leads to an existence result.
+This then would lead to an existence result.

-A direct argument along this direction is presented by Hernandez-Lerma \cite[Theorem 5.3]{hernandez1993existence}.
+However, a more direct argument (without using duality) along this direction was presented by Hern\'andez-Lerma \cite[Theorem 5.3]{hernandez1993existence}.
 This result shows that an average cost optimal randomized policy $\phi$, with invariant measure $\uppi_{\phi}$ satisfies the ACOI $\pi_{\phi}$ almost everywhere:

-where $h$ is bounded from below. \cite[Prop.
+where $h$ is bounded from below.
+If one can ensure that the above holds for all $x \in \mathbb{X}$ (and not just $\pi_{\phi}$ almost everywhere) \cite[Prop.
 5.2]{hernandez1993existence} shows that under this condition on $h$, (\ref{ACOI11}) implies that such a policy is indeed optimal.
-Now, if one can ensure that the above holds for all $x \in \mathbb{X}$ (and not just $\uppi$ almost everywhere), by utilizing Blackwell's theorem of optimality of deterministic policies (also called irrelevant information theorem) \cite{Blackwell2,Blackwell3}, it turns out that we can replace $\phi$ with a deterministic $f \in \Gamma_{SD}$, which will then be optimal \cite[Corollary 5.4(b)]{hernandez1993existence}.
+Again, if the above holds for all $x \in \mathbb{X}$, by utilizing Blackwell's theorem of optimality of deterministic policies (also called irrelevant information theorem) \cite{Blackwell2,Blackwell3}, we can replace $\phi$ with a deterministic $f \in \Gamma_{SD}$, which will then be optimal \cite[Corollary 5.4(b)]{hernandez1993existence}.

+In the following, we relax the condition of (\ref{ACOI11}) holding for every $x$.
+The following is a refinement on \cite[Prop.
+5.2]{hernandez1993existence}.